Gotse Delchev: Revolutionary activity as part of the leadership of the Organization

 In 1900, Delchev resided for a while in Burgas, where he organized another bomb manufacturing plant, whose dynamite was used later by the Boatmen of Thessaloniki.
 In March 1900, Gotse Delchev, accompanied by Lazar Madzharov, went on a tour of Strandzha Mountain, aiming better coordination between Macedonian and Thracian revolutionary committees, returning to Burgas in mid-April.
 After the SMAC's assassination of the Romanian newspaper editor Ștefan Mihăileanu in July, who had published unflattering remarks about the Macedonian affairs, Bulgaria and Romania were brought to the brink of war.
 At that time Delchev was preparing to organize a detachment which, in a possible war to support the Bulgarian army by its actions in Northern Dobruja, where a compact Bulgarian population was available.
 Meanwhile, Sarafov was reelected as president in August, and with that the involvement of Delchev and Petrov in the SMAC's work resumed.
 However, deep disagreements still existed, essentially concerning the ultimate aim of the autonomy which in IMRO's case was independent Macedonia as part of a future Balkan Federation, while for the SMAC it was unification with Bulgaria.
 Other instances were difference in mentality and social origin between "schoolteachers" and "officers", of which the latter desired to command the liberation operations, as well as the distrust by them in the idea of a peasant uprising led by teachers.
 The chief figure in this contemptuous attitude was General Ivan Tsonchev, who was intimate with the Bulgarian prince Ferdinand and his court.
-He was also the leader of those who intended through the cooperation to subordinate IMRO and he begun to work against Delchev and Petrov.
-Tsonchev and his supporters insisted on an immediate uprising which will be led by Bulgarian army officers.
+He was also the leader of those who intended through the cooperation to subordinate IMRO and he began to work against Delchev and Petrov.
+Tsonchev and his supporters insisted on an immediate uprising which would be led by Bulgarian army officers.
 Consequently, Delchev with Petrov resisted Tsonchev's faction, as they asserted that the time for a uprising is not ripe since the population is still not ready to liberate itself, thus political agitation and guerilla fighting should proceed.
 On the other hand, Tsonchev's faction briefly contemplated assassinating them.
 Towards the end of 1900, the relations between the IMRO and SMAC deteriorated gradually.
 Furthermore, the ideologically inclined Ivan Garvanov offered Tsonchev control over IMRO, after managing to become de facto its leader by acquiring the archive and accounts, following the arrest of the Central Committee members in the beginning of 1901.
 Therefore, in March 1901, Delchev alongside Petrov sent a circular to local IMRO committee leaders, denouncing the attempt of SMAC to seize the direction of IMRO.
 They ordered the termination of all relations with it, as well as ordered all local committees to refuse any transition of any armed group which did not have a pass signed by him or Petrov, and their weapons to be seized.
 Delchev intended to promote an election list directed against Tsonchev at SMAC's 9th Congress in July 1901.
 Nevertheless, Sarafov was replaced by Stoyan Mihaylovski, while Tsonchev became the vice-president and assumed full control with his officers.
 After this, the relations between the SMAC and IMRO were limited and increasingly hostile.
 In September, Delchev and Petrov were replaced as foreign representatives of IMRO.
 From 1901 to 1902, Delchev made an important inspection in Macedonia, touring all revolutionary districts there.
 He also led the congress of the Adrianople revolutionary district held in Plovdiv in April 1902.
 Afterwards he inspected IMRO's structures in the Central Rhodopes.
 The inclusion of the rural areas into the organizational districts contributed to the expansion of the Organization and the increase in its membership, while providing the essential prerequisites for the formation of its military power, at the same time having Delchev as its military advisor (inspector) and chief of all internal revolutionary bands.
 In August, despite being invited he refused to attend the 10th Congress of the SMAC, which escalated the crisis with IMRO.